Fracture incidence with Prolia treatment over 10 years in postmenopausal osteoporosis1

 * Annualized yearly subject incidence.

-†In women who received Prolia in the 3-year placebo-controlled phase and continued on therapy in the long-term, open-label extension.
+‡ In women who received Prolia in the 3-year placebo-controlled phase and continued on therapy in the open-label extension of the FREEDOM study.1

 Additional Resources